Your Comprehensive Guide to DUI Convictions in California

 Depending on the circumstances of the crime, DUI manslaughter is punishable by fifteen years in prison.

-If another felony was committed in conjunction with the DUI manslaughter conviction, such as fleeing the scene, the DUI penalties might be more severe.
-In some cases, the DUI criminal court sentence may be as harsh as life in prison.
+If another felony was committed with the DUI manslaughter conviction, such as fleeing the scene, the DUI penalties might be more severe.
+Sometimes, the DUI criminal court sentence may be as harsh as life in prison.

 Hiring an Attorney Well-Versed in DUI Offenses to Avoid DUI Offenses

 Develop an excellent attorney-client relationship to reduce stress while you place your future in the capable hands of a professional lawyer.
-Get a free consultation from the Law Office of Christopher Chaney to avoid maximum possible jail time and other penalties.
+Get a free consultation from the Law Office of Christopher Chaney to avoid the maximum possible jail time and other California DUI penalties